MatthewZMD/.emacs.d/README.md

 ## Use Package

-[Use-package](https://github.com/jwiegley/use-package) streamlines Emacs package configuration for performance and clarity, and when combined with straight.el, it facilitates fast and seamless package management and installation.
+[Use-package](https://github.com/jwiegley/use-package) simplifies Emacs package configuration, enhancing performance and clarity.
+When paired with straight.el, it allows for quick and seamless package management.

 ```emacs-lisp
 (straight-use-package 'use-package)